kainaat0110/Pendown/README.md

 ### Invisible You, Visible Thoughts
 ![Screenshot from 2024-07-08 19-06-44](https://github.com/kainaat0110/Pendown/assets/110599444/c1161db5-3308-4727-bae7-46a2ec8df663)

-*Focus on ideas rather than identities*
+*Focus on ideas rather than identities and read what others has to say*

 ### Ask Anything, Fear Nothing
 ![Screenshot from 2024-07-08 19-07-56](https://github.com/kainaat0110/Pendown/assets/110599444/d99a4b20-4519-4902-9ff8-90318ca1604b)